a-gavin/a-gavin.github.io/content/blog/wifi-packet-capture.md

 - An AX210 does 6GHz, but AX200 does not.
 Both are 802.11ax, but only the AX210 is WiFi 6E (AX200 is WiFi 6)
 - A MTK7922 can do 160MHz channels, but MTK7921 can only do 80MHz
 - AX210 and BE200 radios must first detect that they are in a regulatory domain which supports 6GHz in order to use the 6GHz band.
-There's a bit of a dance to get that done (see [this section](#6ghz-sniffing-with-ax210-be200-radios))
+There's a bit of a dance to get that done (see [this section](#6ghz-packet-capture-with-intel-radios))

 #### Ensure you have a backup internet connection method

-Creating a monitor mode interface as this guide instructs will disable your internet connection on its parent radio. **I recommend connecting to Ethernet if possible.**
+You can perform packet capture offline.
+However, creating a monitor mode interface as this guide instructs will effectively disable any use of parent radio for other usage. **I recommend connecting a backup network interface if possible (e.g. Ethernet).**

 #### Ensure that you have admin access on machine

-The commands used here will require `sudo` access.
+The commands used here require `sudo` access.

 #### Ensure no other programs will interfere

 **NOTE:** **If you decide to delete the existing interface later on in this guide, this step is not necessary**.
 This step is only necessary if you intend to keep any managed network interface when doing WiFi packet capture.
-This is generally possible if you 'DOWN' the managed interface before using the monitor.
+This is generally possible if you 'DOWN' the managed interface before using the monitor and avoid using it while performing captures.

-Assuming you do need to keep the existing wireless interface around, it is possible that other system programs will get in the way of your packet capture fun. **The likely culprit here is NetworkManager**, which is the de-facto network configuration tool on Linux these days.
-We don't want to disable NetworkManager entirely.
-Otherwise, you'll lose all internet access.
-We're going to instead instruct it to ignore the wireless interface we're going to use.
+If you opt to keep the existing wireless interface around, other system programs may get in the way of your packet capture fun. **The likely culprit here is NetworkManager**, which is the de-facto network configuration tool on Linux these days.
+There's no need to disable NetworkManager entirely.
+Otherwise, you may lose all network access.
+Instead we'll configure NetworkManager to ignore the wireless interface (and by extension the wireless radio) we're going to use.

-First, determine if NetworkManager is running.
-Next, determine if there are wireless network interfaces that use the radio you want to use (see [these](#3-determine-radio-s-phy-name) [sections](#4-1-find-all-interfaces-using-radio)).
+To do so, first determine if NetworkManager is active.
+Next, determine if any wireless interfaces exist that use the radio you want to use for packet capture (see [these](#3-determine-radio-s-phy-name) [sections](#4-1-find-all-interfaces-using-radio)).
 Finally, instruct NetworkManager to ignore the interface.
 The following demonstrates this process for an interface `wlan0`:

 ```Bash
 # Check if NetworkManager is running (it is with PID 1072)